akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Your father is a conquered thing," he hissed, his voice low and trembling, but intended for all to hear.
 "He did not win this land; he bought his life with his submission.
 He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings."

-He leaned closer, the stink of sweat clinging to him.
+He leant closer, the stink of sweat clinging to him.
 "My father died for this soil to give me an inheritance.
 Yet a man who kissed the King's hand is rewarded in his stead.
 Do not mistake it, girl, I am no villain.
 I am a son seeking to reclaim what is mine by right of blood and strength of arms."

 He walked out before anyone could answer, the heavy thud of his boots sounding like a gavel on the hall floor.